-Natural Beauties.
-The charming coastline, as well as being blessed with warm beaches, also boasts nature reserves which protect a variety of flora and fauna unique to this part of the world.
-It’s a paradise for adventure tourism and ecotourism lovers.
+The charming coastline, blessed with warm beaches, also boosts nature reserves, which protect a variety of flora and fauna unique to this part of the world.
+It is a paradise for adventure, tourism and ecotourism lovers.

-Here you can walk, take a bicycle ride, practice windsurfing and kayaking, compete in tournament fishing and enjoy the tasty dishes of the day: fresh and imaginatively garnished, and cooked to perfection.
+Here you can walk, take a bicycle ride, practice windsurfing, kayaking, compete in fishing tournaments and enjoy the tasty dishes of the day; fresh and imaginatively garnished and cooked to perfection.

 Rio Lagartos – Located almost at the end of the enchanting coastline, Rio Lagartos embraces the ports of El Cuyo and las Coloradas.
-Conserves, where sweet rain water comes together with salty sea water of birds species are the delight of nature watchers.
+Here, sweet rainwater comes together with salty seawater and a unique variety of bird’s species are the delight of nature watchers.

-San Felipe – This quaint, picturesque fishing village is made up or rustic, wooden houses.
-Take a stroll on the promenade that runs the length of the estuary to admire the beauty of the vegetation.
+San Felipe – This quaint, picturesque, fishing village is made up or rustic wooden houses.
+Take a stroll on the promenade, which runs the length of the estuary, to admire the beauty of the vegetation.

-El Palmar – One of the most important ecological reserves and home to surrounding mangroves provide shelter for many aquatic birds.
-Arrange a trip in a boat and enjoy the ojo de agua in the middle of the ocean, too.
+El Palmar – One of the most important ecological reserves and home to surrounding mangroves, which provide shelter for many aquatic birds.
+Arrange a boat trip and enjoy the Ojo de Agua in the middle of the ocean, too.

 Visitors can also beat the heat by taking a dip in the sweet, fresh-water coming up from the “Ojos de agua”, literally eyes of water, hidden among the natural tunnels of the estuary formed among the mangroves.

-In the heart of the town, a beach of unequalled beauty and an exquisite variety of fresh fish and Shellfish are the perfect excuse for speeding another day in Celestun.
+In the heart of the town, a beach of unequalled beauty and an exquisite variety of fresh fish makes for the perfect excuse for speeding another day in Celestun.